Tejaspawar97/Loan_Defaulters/README.md

 # In this project, I applied the following concepts.

-Train-test split
+Train-test split,
-Correlation between the features
+Correlation between the features,
-Decision Tree Modeling
+Decision Tree Modeling,
-Evaluation Metrics
+Evaluation Metrics.